-The Community-University Partnership Grant Program seeks to fund innovative community-university partnerships related to food, nutrition and health.
-Projects should include participatory action research , or other creative strategies for addressing community-identified problems by bringing together academic and community partners.
+The Community-University Partnerships Grant Program seeks to fund innovative community-university partnerships related to food, nutrition and health.
+Projects should include participatory action research, or other creative strategies for addressing community-identified problems by bringing together academic and community partners.
 Both academic and community knowledge systems should be honored in these partnerships.

 View and download RFP here.

-The Planning Grant Program is designed to fund the development of interdisciplinary University faculty research teams (fall funding cycle) or authentic community-university partnerships (spring funding cycle) related to food, nutrition and health.
+The Planning Grant Program for University faculty is designed to fund the development of interdisciplinary University faculty research teams related to food, nutrition and health.
 The expected outcome of this award is that teams prepare and submit a grant proposal to one of the major HFHL grant programs or to other equivalent University, government and/or private sources.

-Letters of Interest (and supporting documents) Submission Deadline: November 11, 2013
+Letters of Interest Submission Deadline: November 14, 2014

 Funds for all grant programs will be awarded through a competitive review process.